yonggeli66/Sequential-GAM/README.md

-## model
+## run model

 The parameters of build_3D_structure_snpstrain_with_parameter.py are:

 --chr_name: str,  default = "chr1", the chromosome to build 3D structure for.
 --cell_name: str, default= "6", the cell name to build.
---method: str, default="overlap", the method to integrate the loci.
+--method: str, default="overlap", the method to integrate the loci(>200 in the code), opt: "hierarchical"
 --my_step: int, default=180000, the step for optimizing to iteration.
 --my_lr: float, default=1e-4, the learning rate for optimizing to search.
 --strain_plot: str, default="C", the strain of genome.